Perugia: Economy

 Perugia has become famous for chocolate, mostly because of a single firm, Perugina, whose Baci ("kisses" in English) are widely exported.
 Perugian chocolate is popular in Italy.
 The company's plant located in San Sisto (Perugia) is the largest of Nestlé's nine sites in Italy.
 According to the Nestlé USA official website, today Baci is the most famous chocolate brand in Italy.

-The city hosts a chocolate festival every October.
+The city hosts a chocolate festival, EuroChocolate, every October.